Project: Encore Musician experience

 Crazy 8s sketching with the team

-Compact job tile
+1. Compact job tiles

 Setting up the building blocks